MTA Apps and Services Part 3 : Synonym Config and BI schemas

 Let us take a look at syntax of synonym file,

 It is the default setting to create the synonym during deployment.
-This can be overridden by synonym config file, so let us take a look at the .hdbsynonymconfig file for the above synonym file.
+This can be overridden by synonymconfig file, so let us take a look at the .hdbsynonymconfig file for the above synonym file.
+I can target the synonym to a schema or grantor service(hdi container).

 now there is a grantor name provided here, it is the name of the service created for remote container.
-In case of creating a synonym for accessing a classic schema object, grantor will have the CUPS specified here.
-But in this example I have shown a service created for a container in another MTA project.
+In case of creating a synonym for accessing a classic schema object, I can give target the schema name of the object.
+But in this example I have shown a service created for a container in another MTA project, grantor service is provided.

 After configuration file, I can leave the actual synonym file as it is, or I can remove the target object setting as shown below.